galaxyproject/training-material/topics/contributing/tutorials/create-new-topic/tutorial.md

 > 3. Move back to the root: `cd ..`
 > 2. Make sure that Jekyll is running
 >
->    > Want to learm how to start Jekyll?
+>    > Want to learn how to start Jekyll?
 [Check out our tutorial to serve the website locally]({{ site.baseurl }}/topics/contributing/tutorials/running-jekyll/tutorial.html)
 >
 > 2. Check if the tutorial has been correctly added at [http://localhost:4000/training-material/](http://localhost:4000/training-material/)
 >